Report: Bernie Sanders Briefed that Russia Trying to Help His Campaign

 A spokesperson for the Sanders campaign would not comment on the nature of Russia’s attempted efforts to help the Vermont senator.

-Speaking to reporters about the Post’s report, Sanders revealed that he learned of Russia’s interference a month ago and seemingly suggested that their efforts were made public Friday in an effort to hurt him one day before the Nevada causes.
+Speaking to reporters about the Post’s report, Sanders revealed that he learned of Russia’s interference a month ago and seemingly suggested that their efforts were made public Friday in a bid to hurt him one day before the Nevada caucuses.

 Here’s the video: pic.twitter.com/JpOljo2PIE